We aim to dispose of wastewater in an efficient, environmentally friendly, healthy way.

-Here’s what you can expect of us when it comes to your wastewater disposal.
+Here’s what you can expect from us when it comes to your wastewater disposal.

 - The wastewater service to your property will be available at least 99.9% of the time

-- Interruptions to the wastewater service to individual properties will not exceed 24 hours at any one time
+- Interruptions to the wastewater service to individual properties won't exceed 24 hours at any one time

 Our environmental commitment